skyout/sass-styleguide/README.md

 <a name="formatting">Formatting</a>
 ----------

 SASS should be developed using the `SASS` indentation only style not the SCSS bracket based style.
-The only exception here is the the `_fonts.scss` due to a font stacking issue in SASS.
+The only exception is `_fonts.scss`, due to a font stacking issue in SASS.

 ### Spacing and Indentation